wp-plugins/localcurrency/readme.txt

 The [LocalCurrency](http://www.jobsinchina.com/resources/wordpress-plugin-localcurrency/ "WordPress plugin to convert currencies in a post to the visitor's local currency") WordPress plugin allows visitors to see currency values in their local currency (in brackets after the original value).
 For example: If the site?s currency is Chinese yuan and the post contains 10 yuan, a user from Australia will see 10 yuan (AUD$1.53), while a user from US will see 10 yuan (USD$1.39).

 = Why Use It? =
-I’ve seen many bloggers write something like: 10 yuan (about $1.50) - because many of their readers don’t know how much the yuan (or whatever currency they are using) is worth.
-LocalCurrency automatically does this for you and tells readers exactly how much it’s worth, in their own currency, wherever they are from.
+I've seen many bloggers write something like: 10 yuan (about $1.50) - because many of their readers don't know how much the yuan (or whatever currency they are using) is worth.
+LocalCurrency automatically does this for you and tells readers exactly how much it's worth, in their own currency, wherever they are from.

 = Features: =
-* Determines the reader’s country via IP address, using [IP2C](http://firestats.cc/wiki/ip2c)
+* Determines the reader's country via IP address, using [IP2C](http://firestats.cc/wiki/ip2c)
 * Obtains exchange rates from [Yahoo!
 Finance](http://finance.yahoo.com/)
-* Uses ‘AJAX’ techniques so that converting currency values doesn't delay page load times
+* Uses 'AJAX' techniques so that converting currency values doesn't delay page load times
 * Caches exchange rates locally to minimise calls to Yahoo!
 Finance
 * Only does something if there is a currency value in the post
 * Allows visitors to change their currency via a selection box